-Spacecraft navigation data is exchanged between Consultative Committee for Space Data Systems (CCSDS) Member Agencies during cross support of space missions.
+Spacecraft navigation data is exchanged between during cross support of space missions.
 The purpose of volumes 1 and 2 of this document is to establish a common understanding for the exchange of spacecraft navigation data.
-This exchange is facilitated through the use of the various data messages defined in diverse navigation data messages (see section 33.3.2).
-Volume 1 presents the general definitions and terms of spacecraft navigation data, the definitions and conventions associated with inter-Agency cross-support situations involving the transfer of navigation data, as well as current and envisioned CCSDS Navigation Data Messages.
+This exchange is facilitated through the use of the various data messages defined in diverse navigation data messages (see section 3).
+Volume 1 presents the general definitions and terms of spacecraft navigation and flight dynamics, the conceptual framework and rationale for the exchange of navigation data, the definitions and conventions associated with inter-Agency cross-support situations involving the transfer of navigation data, as well as current and envisioned CCSDS Navigation Data Messages.
 Volume 2 deals explicitly with the technical definitions and conventions used widely to describe the properties, measurements and ancillary information of spacecraft dynamics required for navigation.

-For purposes of this documenta,b orbit, attitude, maneuver and conjunction assessment information are considered integral parts of the spacecraft navigation process.
+For purposes of this document, orbit, attitude, maneuver and conjunction assessment information are considered integral parts of the spacecraft navigation process.